yfliao90/OBLOQ/OBLOQ教程/OBLOQ quick start.md

 ## 2. Hardware##

-Connect hardwares using Dupont wire.
-Prepare wifi envirionment for OBLOQ.
+Connect hardware using Dupont wire.
+Prepare wifi environment for OBLOQ.
 Upload control code to the microcontroller (Arduino UNO).
 The IOT device is ready to run.